 - Any broken bulbs

-- Tyres which are below the legal tread limits, have low pressure or are damaged
+- Tyres that are below the legal tread limit, low pressure or are damaged

 - Grooved brake discs or drums

 - Seized or damaged engine due to insufficient fluids or other vehicle damage

 - Any tears, rips or stains to interior